sjitb/FindAFoodTruck/README.md

 1. `show_open_food_trucks.py`: driver function <br>
 2. `api_client.py`: FoodTruckFinder class implements the rest client <br>
 3. `utilities.py`: contains utility functions such as retrieving current time and day, and formatting output  <br>
+4. `config.ini`: config file contains base url and app token

 ## Implementation Logic:
 The goal was to utilize most of the functionalities of the Socrata API<br>
-The base url for the API call is :`http://data.sfgov.org/resource/bbb8-hzi6.json`<br>
+The base url for the API call is :`https://data.sfgov.org/resource/jjew-r69b.json`<br>
+### Authentication:
+Authentication is done by using App Token obtained from `https://data.sfgov.org`<br>
+The App Token is passed along in the request URL in the form of the `$$app_token` parameter<br>
 The built in filters utilized:<br>
 1. `dayofweekstr`: Filter result by the current day of the week.
 Example: `?dayofweekstr=Saturday`<br>
 2. `$where`: Use the structure of the where clause and use `start24` and `end24` fields to filter results for food trucks open at the current time.
 Example: `$where=start24<'18:52'and end24>'18:52'`<br>